hunts/clustedis/README.md

 ## LICENSE - "MIT License"

-Copyright (c) 2015 Hunts CHen, http://idf.tf/
+Copyright (c) 2015 Hunts Chen, http://idf.tf/

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation